-The Muskoka Builders’ Association (MBA) is once again a keen partner with Georgian.
-The MBC has worked closely with the college in the design of previous pre-apprenticeship programs, ensuring that they meet the needs of both participants and employers.
-This collaboration has resulted in the development of a comprehensive program to provide participants with the skills and training required to enter the construction industry as a general carpenter apprentice.
+“The Muskoka Builders’ Association (MBA) was a keen partner with Georgian in both applications and worked closely with the college in the design of previous pre-apprenticeship programs to ensure they meet the needs of both participants and employers,” says Muskoka Campus Associate Dean Mac Greaves.
+“This collaboration resulted in the development of comprehensive programs that provide participants with the skills and training required to enter the construction industry.”

 Construction continues to be the greatest employment sector within Muskoka, comprising 22 per cent of all businesses, but the industry forecasts a national shortfall of one million skilled tradespeople by 2020.
-Local employers surveyed by the Simcoe Muskoka Workforce Development Board reported that many potential candidates lack relevant work experience and that two thirds of candidates would benefit from essential and employability skills training.
+Local employers surveyed by the Simcoe Muskoka Workforce Development Board reported that many potential candidates lack relevant work experience and that two-thirds of candidates would benefit from essential and employability skills training.